chc-code/EnhancerInsight/README.md

 ### 5. Prioritization — Mode 2B: cell-type specific

-Reweights the base network with cell-type-specific scATAC-seq edge weights before running RWR.
-Available cell types correspond to the `.npz` files in the `edge_override/` directory.
+A selected cell type is used to reweight the base network using scATAC-seq chromatin accessibility.
+Signal propagation identifies enhancers active in the chosen cellular context.
+Available cell types correspond to the `.npz` files in the
+`edge_override/` directory.

 ```bash